awsdocs/amazon-ec2-user-guide/doc_source/benchmark_procedures.md

 ## Set Up Your Instance<a name="set_up_instance"></a>

 To get optimal performance from EBS volumes, we recommend that you use an EBS\-optimized instance\.
 EBS\-optimized instances deliver dedicated throughput between Amazon EC2 and Amazon EBS, with instance\.
 EBS\-optimized instances deliver dedicated bandwidth between Amazon EC2 and Amazon EBS, with specifications depending on the instance type\.
-For more information, see [Amazon EBS–Optimized Instances](ebs-optimized.md)\.
+For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.

 To create an EBS\-optimized instance, choose **Launch as an EBS\-Optimized instance** when launching the instance using the Amazon EC2 console, or specify \-\-ebs\-optimized when using the command line\.
 Be sure that you launch a current\-generation instance that supports this option\.
-For more information, see [Amazon EBS–Optimized Instances](ebs-optimized.md)\.
+For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.

 ### Setting up Provisioned IOPS SSD \(`io1`\) volumes<a name="setupPIOPS"></a>